joshsj/final-year-project/docs/content/Project Specification.md

 RendezVous is a service for new and existing businesses to verify employee attendance at 'job sites', i.e., a specific location.
-Upon reaching and leaving a job site, an employee provides verification information to 'check-in' and 'check-out' respectively.
+Upon reaching a job site, an employee provides verification information to 'check-in' at a location.

 The service uses GPS data to verify an employee's location, alongside a identity verification process to ensure check-in